GoogleChrome/web.dev/src/site/content/en/blog/model-viewer-10/index.md

   - model-viewer
 ---

 3D models are more relevant than ever.
 Retailers are using 3D models to bring the in-store shopping experience to customers at home.
 Museums are making 3D models of their artifacts available to everyone on the web.
-Unfortunately, it can be difficult to add a 3D model to a website in a way that provides a great user experience, without a deep knowledge of 3D technologies or resorting to hosting 3D content on a third-party site.
-To address this issue, [early last year we introduced](https://developers.google.com/web/updates/2019/02/model-viewer) `<model-viewer>`, which seeks to make putting 3D models on the web as easy as writing a few lines of HTML.
-Since then, we’ve been working to address feedback and requests from the community.
+Unfortunately, it can be difficult to add a 3D model to a website in a way that provides a great user experience, without a deep knowledge of 3D technologies or resorting to hosting 3D content on a third-party site. `<model-viewer>`, [introduced in early 2019](https://developers.google.com/web/updates/2019/02/model-viewer), seeks to make putting 3D models on the web as easy as writing a few lines of HTML.
+Since then, the team has been working to address feedback and requests from the community.
 The culmination of that work is `<model-viewer>` version 1.0.

 ## What’s new since last year?